rjvdw/advent-of-code/2016/README.md

 ## To Do

 * I feel the solution to day 11 could probably be optimized further.
 See [this reddit post][day-11-spoilers-1] for some ideas.
+* Both day 5 and day 14 require you to compute a lot of MD5 hashes.
+Surely there must be a faster way to do this...
+Also, some tests for these days have been disabled, because they run very slow unless you specify `--release`.
+Probably need to do something with cargo profiles to fix this.

 [workflows-CI-badge]: https://github.com/rjvdw/advent-of-code/workflows/CI%202016/badge.svg